 - Arranging field outings to bush sites & properties of interest

-- Producing local & National Newsletters to keep our members informed of our news and educational articles on related topics
+- Producing a local newsletter to keep our members informed of our news and educational articles on related topics

 - Advertising our activities in local newspapers and on relevant community information boards